SpinStabilized/fltools/README.md

 | `FLTOOLS_HOME` | Put `.env`, `logs/`, and `state/` under one directory instead of the platform layout. |
 | `FLTOOLS_ENV`  | Use one specific `.env` file, overriding only the config location.                    |

-If you set `FLTOOLS_HOME`, set it in both your shell profile and the bash utility, or macro runs and terminal runs will read different files.
+If you set `FLTOOLS_HOME`, remember that the `<EXEC>` child does not read your shell profile.
+Unless it is exported somewhere FLDigi itself inherits it, macro runs and terminal runs will read different files.

 Your grid square is not configured here. `wx` takes it from FLDigi's `FLDIGI_MY_LOCATOR` (Configure > Operator > Station), and falls back to a